hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-nb.md

 ## Deploy and undeploy applications

-Generally, like what we have done with Glassfish and Payara servers,  we can simply deploy and run a Jakarta Web application by simply clicking *Run* in the project context menu.
-But when I try to run the application on Wildfly server, there is no such a Wildfly option in the dropdown list in the popup **Select deployment server**.
+Generally, like what we have done with Glassfish and Payara servers,  we can simply deploy and run a Jakarta EE application on an application server by simply clicking *Run* in the context menu of the project node in the *Projects* view.

+However when I try to run this application on Wildfly server, there is no such a Wildfly option in the dropdown list in the popup **Select deployment server**.
 It should be a bug.

 <img src="./nb-project-run-wildfly.png" alt="Select deployment server" style="zoom:80%;" />

-To select WildFly server, let's switch to  *Project* view, right click the project node, and select *Properties* in the context menu.
+To select WildFly server as target server, let's switch to  *Projects* view, right click the project node, and select *Properties* in the context menu.

 In the project properties window, select *Run* in the left navigation tree,  and in the right panel, select *Wildfly Application Server*  in the **Server** dropdown list.